 NewLake Capital Partners (OTCMKTS: NLCP) is an internally managed specialized industrial REIT in New Canaan, CT, with 31 properties totaling 1.6 million square feet across 12 states.
 It specializes in triple-net leasing to cannabis companies and provides capital when necessary.

-Alpine Income Trust (NYSE: PINE)
+Alpine Income Property Trust (NYSE: PINE)

 TPG Real Estate Finance Trust (NYSE: TRTX)